Cadogy/.github/profile/README.md

 ![Welcome To My Page](https://github.com/Cadogy/.github/blob/main/profile/cad-banner.gif)
 #
 Thanks for checking out our GitHub profile!
 Our team members create extraordinary things.
-<br>Interested in some of our work?
+Interested in some of our work?
 Check our repository content to see what we've built!
 <br><br>
 We love talking tech!
 Reach out to us for project inquiries and other developmental discussions.